Lady Gaga to return with new single 'Stupid Love' this week

 “All of her records are pretty fucking iconic, she always does something unexpected.”

-In the intervening period between ‘Joanne’ and ‘Stupid Love’, Lady Gaga starred as Ally Maine in A Star Is Born.
-She co-wrote and performed the track ‘Shallow’ for the film, which went on to win an Oscar for Best Original Song.
+In the intervening period between ‘Joanne’ and ‘Stupid Love’, Lady Gaga starred as Ally Maine in Bradley Cooper’s A Star Is Born.
+She also co-wrote and performed the track ‘Shallow’ for the film, which went on to win an Oscar for Best Original Song.

 Meanwhile, Lady Gaga recently opened up about developing post-traumatic stress disorder when she was 19 years old.